SCOTT-HAMILTON/llvm-project/llvm/docs/CommandGuide/llvm-profdata.rst

 .. option:: -value-cutoff=n

- Show only those functions whose max count values are greater or equal to ``n``.
+ Show only those functions whose max count value is greater or equal to ``n``.
  By default, the value-cutoff is set to max of unsigned long long.

 .. option:: -cs